Beyerdynamic DT 1990 Pro MKII

 ✓ Pros

-- •Exceptional resolution
+- •Exceptional detail resolution

-- •Dual ear pad sets included
+- •Dual ear pad sets (analytical and balanced profiles)

-- •German manufacturing
+- •German manufacturing quality

 ✗ Cons

-- •Still bright for some users
+- •Still slightly bright for treble-sensitive users

-- •Heavy at 376g
+- •Heavy at 376g for long sessions

 Specifications